voyanttools/Voyant/src/main/webapp/resources/docs/en/guides/tools/termsberry.md

 ```
 let config = {
-    query: null, // a query for the keywords (can be comma-separated list)
+    Categories: null, // a query for the keywords (can be comma-separated list)
-    stopList: null, // a named stopword list or comma-separated list of words
+    Context: null, // a named stopword list or comma-separated list of words
-    docIndex: null, // document index to restrict to (can be comma-separated list)
+    DocId: null, // document index to restrict to (can be comma-separated list)
-    context: null, // the size of the context (the number of words on each side of the keyword)
+    DocIndex: null, // the size of the context (the number of words on each side of the keyword)
     numInitialTerms: null, // the initial number of terms to display
+    Query: null, // the initial number of terms to display
+    StopList: null, // the initial number of terms to display
 };

 loadCorpus("austen").tool("Termsberry", config);
 ```

+Please see {@link Tools.Termsberry} for more information about configuration.

 ## See Also